Legal-DAO/Consensus-Referendum-on-Crypto-Privacy/README.md

 # Resource

-Here are some resources that you may find helpful.
+Here are some resources that you may find helpful, please check it [here](https://github.com/Legal-DAO/Consensus-Referendum-on-Crypto-Privacy/blob/main/Resource.md).

 **Disclaimer**
 - **We fully respect your IP rights and if there is an IP rights infringement, please contact us at legaldaocrypto@gmail.com**
-- **Any third party contents are their own and we do not make any guarantee of their accuracy.
+- **Any third party content or matierial are their own.
+We do not claim IP rights to them or make any guarantee of their accuracy.
 Please do your own research before you make any decision.**

 # Contribution Rewards